 The EP Regulation covers 17 different provider types including home health agencies (HHAs), hospice and long-term care facilities (LTCF), many of which are under-prepared for emergencies compared to large healthcare systems.
 “Whether it’s trauma care or long-term nursing care or a home health service, patients’ needs for health care don’t stop when disasters strike; in fact, their needs often increase in the immediate aftermath of a disaster,” said Dr. Nicole Lurie, HHS assistant secretary for preparedness and response.

 HHS outlines four core elements for healthcare emergency preparedness — (a) risk assessment and planning, (b) policies and procedures, (c) communication plan and (d) training and testing.

 All four are important and must be adhered to by the November deadline.
 In this blog however, I want to take a closer look at communications in disasters and emergencies – what kinds of communications may be expected, the impact that can occur and what alternative communication channels exist to help providers comply with the healthcare emergency preparedness regulations?

 Natural disasters such as hurricanes, earthquakes, wildfires, flooding and extreme weather can devastate healthcare providers’ ability to give care and keep families informed about their loved ones’ status and location in the case of an evacuation.
-Power and phone lines go down, along with transportation infrastructure – all isolating healthcare providers during disasters.
+Power and phone lines go down, along with transportation infrastructure – all isolating first responders and healthcare providers during disasters.

 An Urban Institute study on Hospitals in Hurricane Katrina found that dependencies on citywide communications that failed in the hurricane put patients in perilous circumstances, with hospitals severed from the outside world as they struggled to keep ICU and hospice patients alive and coordinate chaotic evacuations.
 “When the hospital heard from no one on [Tuesday], people began to get nervous.”